 Up on the roof at NEMO

 The roof of the NEMO Science Museum building is the highest city square in the Netherlands.
 There you can find the open-air exhibition Energetica, a large terrace and a restaurant, all with beautiful views of the city of Amsterdam.
-The roof is open daily from 10 am to 5.30 pm.

 City square with an exhibition